Asymptotics of symmetric polynomials with applications to statistical mechanics and representation theory: Statistical mechanics applications

-\begin{corollary} Under the same assumptions as in Theorem \ref{Theorem_GUE} the (rescaled) joint distribution of $k(k+1)/2$ horizontal lozenges on the left $k$ lines weakly converges to the joint distribution of the eigenvalues of the $k$ top-left corners of a $k\times k$ matrix from GUE ensemble. \end{corollary} \begin{proof} Indeed, conditionally on $\Upsilon_{\lambda}^k$ the distribution of the remaining $k(k-1)/2$ lozenges is uniform subject to interlacing conditions and the same property holds for the eigenvalues of the corners of GUE random matrix, see \cite{Bar} for more details. \end{proof}
+\begin{corollary} Under the same assumptions as in Theorem~\ref{Theorem_GUE} the (rescaled) joint distribution of $k(k+1)/2$ horizontal lozenges on the left $k$ lines weakly converges to the joint distribution of the eigenvalues of the $k$ top-left corners of a $k\times k$ matrix from GUE. \end{corollary} \begin{pf} Indeed, conditionally on $\Upsilon_{\lambda}^k$ the distribution of the remaining $k(k-1)/2$ lozenges is uniform subject to interlacing conditions and the same property holds for the eigenvalues of the corners of GUE random matrix; see \cite{Bar} for more details. \end{pf}

-Let us start the proof of Theorem \ref{Theorem_GUE}.
+Let us start the proof of Theorem~\ref{Theorem_GUE}.

-\begin{proposition} The distribution of $\Upsilon_\lambda^k$ is given by:
+\begin{proposition} The distribution of $\Upsilon_\lambda^k$ is given by